tjmcs/kragle/README.md

 RedHat Enterprise Linux (RHEL) will be used as the base OS for our automation nodes.
-Our automation nodes are actually Intel NUCs, but any server that supports RHEL-7.1 as an operating system and that is attached to the management network of the pod should be useable for this purpose.
+Our automation nodes are actually Intel NUCs, but any server that supports RHEL as an operating system and that is attached to the management network of the pod should be useable for this purpose.
 To avoid dependencies on other servers that may or may not exist in the datacenter yet (it can't be turtles all the way down, after all), we install an operating system onto these automation nodes using an unattended install from an ISO that has been burned to USB thumb drive.
-In this section of document, we describe how to build that thumb drive with a few basic Linux commands and a RHEL-7.1 server ISO (which we downloaded directly from RedHat).
+In this section of document, we describe how to build that thumb drive with a few basic Linux commands and a RHEL server ISO (which we downloaded directly from RedHat).

 ### Step 1: Construct an editable copy of the RHEL-7.1 ISO

-The first step in this process is to modify the standard RHEL-7.1 ISO so that it contains a couple of kickstart files and it is setup to perform an unattended install using one of those kickstart files by default.
+The first step in this process is to modify the standard RHEL ISO so that it contains a couple of kickstart files and it is setup to perform an unattended install using one of those kickstart files by default.
 The kickstart file that is actually used will differ depending on whether the thumb drive is beind used